stanford-cs348k/asst2-convlayer/README.md

 Here `BN` stands for a batchnorm layer and `ReLU` is a rectified linear unit (see below for details).

 #  What is the challenge? #
 Implementing the layers correctly is easy.
-The challenge is to implementing them efficiently using many of the techniques described in class, such as SIMD vector processing, multi-core execution, and efficient blocking for cache locality.
+The challenge is implementing them efficiently using many of the techniques described in class, such as SIMD vector processing, multi-core execution, and efficient blocking for cache locality.
 To make these techniques simpler, you will implement the assignment in Halide. **You are allowed to use the reference Halide algorithm provided in the codebase verbatim**.
 However, to improve the performance you will need to write an efficient Halide schedule.
 The starter code uses a naive/default Halide schedule, which has loops that look like:

 ```
   // Initialization